Is there room for one more new blog in the world of nutrition?

 - As of the date of this post, there are monthly live calls with the founder, so that you can often get real time help!

-Here’s a screen shot from Google Analytics (one tool used to track blog traffic) of daily traffic from organic search only over the past 6 months.
+Here’s a screen shot from Google Analytics (one tool used to track blog traffic) of daily traffic (from organic search only) from when I started using some of the strategies in the course strategies (from around the end of September 2021 till near April 2022) .
 FYI: it does not necessarily reflect other traffic, such as direct traffic, social media, or referrals.

 With the SEO Made Simple course (affiliate link*), I learned how to